improsec/Get-bADpasswords/README.md

 ## Installation
 Installing this framework is as simple as downloading the entire respository.
 However, you have to manually configure the following:
 * Open 'Get-bADpasswords.ps1':
-  * Navigate to the configuration-section and modify the variables to fit your needs.
+  * Navigate to the configuration-section and modify the variables to fit your needs, at least:
+   * sasd

 * (Optional) Modify the wordlists at `./Accessible/Wordlists/*.txt` to your own liking.

 ## Usage